MrTanguy/CodeChecker/README.md

 # To use

-> - python -m pip install -r requirements.txt
+> - python -m pip install -r requirement.txt
 > - Create a ``.env`` file
 > - Type ``EXTENSIONS = [Your_Extensions]``